pantheon-systems/documentation/source/content/pantheon-yml.md

      echo "SELECT @@version;" | $(terminus connection:info $SITE.$ENV --fields=mysql_command --format=string)
      ```

-   - From the Site Dashboard, find the **Workflows** <Icon icon="chevron-down" /> dropdown on the Site Dashboard and confirm that the `change_database_version` Workflow completed successfully.
+   - From the Site Dashboard, find the **Workflows** <Icon icon="chevron-down" /> dropdown on the Site Dashboard and confirm that the Workflows completed successfully.

 Keep in mind that some versions of Drupal and WordPress require a specific minimum or maximum version for compatibility.